Cable entry system: History

+From the 50s on, machines and switch cabinets were more and more wired by using heavy-duty industrial connectors but the increasing cost pressure forced engineers to look for more cost-effective solutions and to decrease the risk of miswiring.
+In the 90s cable entry systems have been developed as an alternative to heavy-duty industrial connectors and cable glands.

 Cable entry systems for cables without connectors

 For routing of standard cables and other electrical, pneumatic or hydraulic lines through machine, panel or enclosure walls, cable glands, self-sealing grommets or gland plates can be used to seal the cut-outs required for passing the cables through.
 This protects the inside of an enclosure or machine from dirt, dust or liquids.

 Cable glands and self-sealing grommets are usually designed for entering single or just a few cables.
 By utilising a gland plate, many cables with different diameters can be routed.
 Depending on the type, very high cable densities or ingress protection classes up to IP66/IP68 (according to IEC 60529) can be achieved.